Visual Facilitation: 3 Key Benefits of Using Visuals in Strategic Meetings

 As the facilitator is leading the meeting, the facilitator is also capturing words and information from the participants.
 The capture of words and images allows the group to focus, make connections from a lot of different information, and create a record of everything discussed.

 Unlike traditional meetings, visual facilitation allows a group to discuss lots of information and to capture it so that it’s available for the whole group to see.
+By capturing data, words, diagrams and ideas on the wall, there's a record of what's been discussed so you don't waste time revisiting subjects and you have the information stored to use in future meetings.

 The group can then take the data, make connections, and develop a plan.
+The original wall-sized charts can be readily accessed (unlike searching through documents or spreadsheets) to create the final plan.

 Who benefits most from using visual facilitation?